~故, 所以, 謂れ, & 由

 Due to the continued state of the prices of various foodstuffs steeply rising year by year, we are compelled to do an overall price revision.

-~がために is very similar to ~(が)ゆえに.
-As we learned in the previous lesson, it too is old-fashioned and limited almost entirely to the written language, and it similarly expresses an atypical reason/cause that brings about an atypical result, but neither the cause nor the result have to be negative in connotation in any way.
-Although this ought to make it more objective, because ~ために is already objective, the use of the particle が makes the grammar pattern emphatic and consequently subjective.
+~がために is very similar to ~(が)ゆえに in that it denotes an atypical reason/cause that brings about an atypical result.
+This atypical result, unlike ~(が)ゆえに, is painted in a neutral light.
+Although this ought to make it more objective, because ~ために is already objective, the use of the particle が makes it more emphatic and consequently subjective.
 With ~がために, it is never the case that the speaker is speaking from experience or sense of sympathy, nor is it used with the first person.
 Due to its subjectivity, it is also not seen in academic settings.

 I cannot credit people who change their policies to get elected.